 Tip 10: Eat locally, and seasonal

 Local food is fresh, and therefor delicious.
 Non-local food has travelled a long time before it ended up on your plate, resulting in a huge CO2 emission.
 That is totally unnecessary.
 Try to choose food that is produced locally.
 And also: eat more seasonal food.
 Our off-season food has been produced in polluting green houses, while seasonal food is delicious and fits your mood.
+You can read more sustainable living tips in this blog.

 Good luck, love and have fun!